ZetCode

 C# rounding methods

-Basic rounding can be done with Ceiling and Floor methods.
-The Ceiling returns the smallest integral value that is greater than or equal to the specified number, while the Floor method returns the largest integral value that is less than or equal to the specified decimal number.
+Basic rounding operations can be performed using the Ceiling and Floor methods.
+The Ceiling method returns the smallest integer greater than or equal to the input number, while the Floor method returns the largest integer less than or equal to it.

 Math.Round(decimal d, int decimals, MidpointRounding mode)

-This is one of the overloaded methods that accepts a decimal value.
-The method rounds a decimal value to a specified number of fractional digits using the specified rounding mode.
+This overloaded method rounds a decimal value to a specified number of decimal places, using a designated rounding mode for precise control.

 ModeDescription